NREL/OpenStudio-user-documentation/docs/help/troubleshooting.md

 - ~/Library/Application Support/SketchUp %VERSION%/SketchUp/Plugins/
 - /Library/Application Support/SketchUp %VERSION%/SketchUp/Plugins

 If SketchUp crashes without the OpenStudio SketchUp Plug-in installed then something else is wrong, contact the SketchUp support team for help.
 Check that your system meets the [SketchUp Hardware and Software Requirements](https://help.sketchup.com/en/article/36208).
-If SketchUp launches, try installing OpenStudio again.
-If SketchUp crashes on launch again, remove the OpenStudio files from the SketchUp plugin directories again.
+If SketchUp launches, try installing OpenStudio Plugin again.
+If SketchUp crashes on launch again, remove the OpenStudio Plugin files from the SketchUp plugin directories again.
 Open SketchUp, go to "Window->Preferences->Extensions" and disable the OpenStudio SketchUp Plug-in.
-Re-install OpenStudio and relaunch SketchUp.
+Re-install OpenStudio Plugin and relaunch SketchUp.
 Open the Ruby console by going to "Window->Ruby Console" and then go back to "Window->Preferences->Extensions" and enable the OpenStudio SketchUp Plug-in, you may see useful output in the Ruby console.
 If you have other extensions installed, try disabling them and enabling the OpenStudio SketchUp Plug-in.

-If none of the steps above work and you are on Windows, it is likely that there is a dynamic library being loaded from another application that is interfering with OpenStudio.
+If none of the steps above work and you are on Windows, it is likely that there is a dynamic library being loaded from another application that is interfering with the OpenStudio Application.
 If you just want to fix your problem, try copying the files libeay32.dll and ssleay32.dll from `C:\openstudio-%VERSION%\bin` to `C:\Program Files \SketchUp\SketchUp %VERSION%`, this will fix the problem 80% of the time.

 If you want to investigate in more depth, download [Dependency Walker](http://www.dependencywalker.com/).
 Extract the files and launch depends.exe.
 Navigate to "File->Open" and then browse to choose the SketchUp.exe under `C:\Program Files \SketchUp\SketchUp %VERSION%`.
-This will examine all of the libraries loaded by SketchUp but not the libraries loaded by the OpenStudio Plug-in.
+This will examine all of the libraries loaded by SketchUp but not the libraries loaded by the OpenStudio Plugin.
 Navigate to "Profile->Start Profiling" then press Ok in the dialog that pops up.
-This will launch SketchUp and attempt to load OpenStudio.
+This will launch SketchUp and attempt to load the OpenStudio PLugin.
 Scroll down in the list of loaded libraries and look for the OpenStudio dlls.
 Expand the paths under the OpenStudio dlls and look for libraries that are being loaded from other locations.
 Often, some other program will install a different version of one of the libraries (usually libeay32.dll or ssleay32.dll) that OpenStudio uses.
 This other library will be in the path ahead of OpenStudio and will be loaded instead, this results in a hard crash of SketchUp.
 Correcting your path or copying the dlls from the OpenStudio bin directory into the SketchUp install directory will cause the correct dlls to be loaded when SketchUp starts.
 _________________

 ## OpenStudio Application and SketchUp Plug-in Crash